 The 6th arrondissement is located on the Left Bank, and is home to the atmospheric St-Germain-des-Prés quartier, the Latin Quarter and the Luxembourg Gardens.
 Lively, artistic and centrally located, the 6th arrondissement is filled with art galleries and antique shops, as well as some of the city's best small art museums.
 The 6th arrondissement is also where you'll find the impressive Musée de Cluny and two of Paris' most famous cafés, Café de Flore and Les Deux Magots.

-Stepping out the front door of your Paris Perfect apartment rentals such as the Corton, Chassagne and Burgundy you will find yourself amidst some of Paris’s most charming streets, lined with quaint shops, patisseries, bakeries, wine shops and cafés, making the neighborhood an absolute paradise for food lovers, shoppers, and coffee drinkers.
+Stepping out the front door of your Paris Perfect apartment rentals such as the Corent, Forez and Morey you will find yourself amidst some of Paris’s most charming streets, lined with quaint shops, patisseries, bakeries, wine shops and cafés, making the neighborhood an absolute paradise for food lovers, shoppers, and coffee drinkers.

 The tiny Île de la Cité is where the history of Paris begins.
 It was here the first inhabitants settled on the small island around 300 BC, and here where the Romans later founded the town of Lutetia.
 This settlement would become the seat of political and religious power for the ancient Kings of France.
 As the birthplace of Paris and an important center of wealth and influence, it comes as no surprise that the Île de la Cité boasts some of Paris’ key sights.